JanisGeise/sparseSpatialSampling/README.md

 3. a metric for each point
 4. geometries within the domain (optional)

 The general workflow will be explained more detailed below.
+Currently, $S^3$ can't handle decomposed CFD data as input.

 ### 1. Providing the original CFD data
 - the coordinates of the original grid have to be provided as tensor with a shape of `[N_cells, N_dimensions]`